liujingbreak/ts-l12n/README.md

  * A summary report...

-## What shouldn't be supported by a Server side i18n tool,
+## What shouldn't be supported by a Server side i18n tool
  * Dynamic element creation, dynamic element class name adding, only client side knows when you add a a class name like "t".

  * Let us think ...